odys-z/odys-z.github.io/sphinx/products/portfolio/source/about.rst

 ------------

-A volume is a folder within the server's file system, which is specified by the user while setting up the service node. uploaded files and data are saved here.
+A volume is a folder within the server's file system, which is specified by the user while setting up the service node. uploaded files and data are saved there.

 .. warning::